Media Legal Defence Initiative (MLDI) Digital Rights Advancement Grants 2020 (up to USD $20,000)

 The objective of the grants is to improve local access to legal assistance for online media and bloggers in order to advance digital rights and standards in online freedom of expression and to maximise the number of digital rights cases reaching the courts.
 The grants can be used to set up a media legal defence unit which provides pro bono legal support to journalists, citizen journalists and independent media and/or coordinates networks of lawyers to do the same.

 - A 12-month grants of up to USD 20,000 is offered to organisations with backgrounds in defending and supporting the right to freedom of expression.

 To be considered, organisations must meet the following criteria:

 - The grant is open to NGOs, law centres and independent media outlets registered in East Africa, West Africa, or Southern Africa;

-- The organisation must have a background or demonstrable interest in advocacy, litigation, and/or provision of legal support;
+- The organisation must have a background or demonstrable interest in litigation and/or provision of legal support;

 - The organisation should have previous experience in the advancement and protection of freedom of expression in the country or region where it operates; and

 - The organisation must have sufficient administrative and financial capacity to comply with MLDI’s reporting requirements.